krysopath/derive/readme.md

 ### derive with yubikey?

-Yes, you need to configure slot 2 for emitting a static secret.
+Yes, you need to configure slot 2 for emitting a static secret:

+`ykman otp static --generate --length 38  --keyboard-layout US 2`

+> maxlength is 38 bytes

+> slot 1 hosts u2f, lets not overwrite it.

+> static OTP bytes are static :.(

 - Such a static key has no smooth rotation
 - if it leaked once (remember it is emitted plaintext stdout), then your secrets are void
-- together with `derive` that static key can be used to derive many keys
+- though together with `derive` that static key can be used to derive many more keys
-- at the same time it prevents disclosure of that key by accidental stdout shell blooper (because it emits after a long press and is hashed)
+- and at the same time it prevents disclosure of that key by accidental stdout shell blooper (because it emits after a long press and is hashed)
 - You only trust your host, not a remote system.
+- However you trust your host enough with your static key.
+This is always a risk.
 - Be sure to disable the static code feature for the NFC channel tho.
 Would be embarassing.
 - Be sure to keep a backup rubberduck, yubikey or else with the same static key, else it would embarassing too.